flyteorg/flyte/rsts/concepts/launchplans.rst

 - Ability to easily enable and disable schedules.
 - Can be created dynamically with flyteclient or statically using the Flyte SDK.
 - Associate different notifications with your workflows.
-- Restrict inputs to be passed to the workflows at launch time using the fixed_inputs_. parameter.
+- Restrict inputs to be passed to the workflows at launch time using the :ref:`fixed_inputs <fixed_inputs>` parameter.
 - Multiple versions of the launch plan (with same name) with only one active version.
 Schedule will reflect only on the active launch plan version.

 .. _concepts-launchplans-inputs: